Estradiol: Nervous system

 Estrogens can be produced in the brain from steroid precursors.
 As antioxidants, they have been found to have neuroprotective function.

 The positive and negative feedback loops of the menstrual cycle involve ovarian estradiol as the link to the hypothalamic-pituitary system to regulate gonadotropins.

 Estrogen is considered to play a significant role in women's mental health, with links suggested between the hormone level, mood and well-being.
 Sudden drops or fluctuations in, or long periods of sustained low levels of estrogen may be correlated with significant mood-lowering.
 Clinical recovery from depression postpartum, perimenopause, and postmenopause was shown to be effective after levels of estrogen were stabilized and/or restored.

 The volumes of sexually dimorphic brain structures in transgender women were found to change and approximate typical female brain structures when exposed to estrogen concomitantly with androgen deprivation over a period of months, suggesting that estrogen and/or androgens have a significant part to play in sex differentiation of the brain, both prenatally and later in life.

 There is also evidence the programming of adult male sexual behavior in many vertebrates is largely dependent on estradiol produced during prenatal life and early infancy.
 It is not yet known whether this process plays a significant role in human sexual behavior, although evidence from other mammals tends to indicate a connection.

 Estrogen has been found to increase the secretion of oxytocin and to increase the expression of its receptor, the oxytocin receptor, in the brain.
-In women, a single dose of estradiol has been found to be sufficient to increase circulating oxytocin concentrations.
+In women, a single dose of ethinylestradiol has been found to be sufficient to increase circulating oxytocin concentrations.